observIQ/bindplane-agent/docs/google-cloud-run.md

 ## Cloud Run

-The collector can be deployed with [Google Cloud Run](https://cloud.google.com/run).
+The agent can be deployed with [Google Cloud Run](https://cloud.google.com/run).

 This example uses a configuration for MongoDB Atlas, however this process can be used for other configurations as well.

 ## Image

-Push the collector image to your GCR account:
+Push the agent image to your GCR account:
 - replace `1.1.0` with your desired version
 - replace `myproject` with your gcr project